markspar/AzureStartStop/README.md

 # AzureStartStop
-Automates VM start and stop based on schedule tokens in VM tags
+Automates VM start and stop based on schedule tokens in VM tags.

+The runbook triggers a shutdown on the day/hour a machine is scheduled, and the same for the startup schedule.
+It DOES NOT enforce the powered off or powered on period between the shutdown time and startup time; 5 minutes after a shutdown, a person or process can turn it back on and it will stay on.
+The only exception to that are the all-day tags for schedules, those will be enforced every time the runbook is fired.

 ## Setup
 * Ensure you have a managed identity (ideally system) that is granted VM contributor (or scaled down to just the rights to read and start/stop VMs)